-Summary : Sail through the Beagle Channel, explore Cape Horn, and cross the famous Drake Passage on your way to the "last continent."
-You may spot magnificent birds, such as albatrosses and petrels, as well as humpback and Minke whales making their way south to Antarctica.
-Navigate through the South Shetland Islands, visit the most unique places, and enjoy some of the best wildlife sites in this region of Antarctica.
-With daily excursions, your naturalist team will give informative lectures that introduce you to this spectacular continent.
-Disembark at King George Island and fly back to Punta Arenas, Chile.
+Summary : Sail the Beagle Channel, explore Cape Horn, and cross the Drake Passage to the South Shetland Islands on a condensed journey of discovery.
+Scout for albatross and petrels; keep a close watch for humpback and minke whales; or cruise in a Zodiac to a penguin colony and enjoy some of the best wildlife sites in this region of Antarctica.
+Along the way, your naturalist team will give informative lectures introducing you to this spectacular continent.
+Conclude your adventure by disembarking at King George Island and flying to Punta Arenas, Chile.

 Activities : Birding, Child-Friendly, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise

-Your journey begins in Ushuaia, Argentina.
-Board your ship in the afternoon and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
+Your journey begins at the pier in Ushuaia, Argentina.
+Embark your ship in the afternoon and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
 Explore the surroundings before setting sail to Cape Horn.

-Upon reaching King George Island, disembark at Fildes Bay and explore the area, such as the Chilean Base Frei and the Russian Base Bellingshausen.
-Bid farewell to Antarctica before boarding the flight back to Punta Arenas, Chile.
+Upon reaching King George Island, disembark at Fildes Bay and explore the area, such as Chile's Frei Station and Russia's Bellingshausen Station.
+Bid farewell to Antarctica before boarding the flight to Punta Arenas, Chile.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program).

 After breakfast, transfer to the Punta Arenas airport for your onward flight.